-Automatic Arts is thrilled to present Gaga in Philadelphia August 2 – 4, 2017 at The Performance Garage (1515 Brandywine Street).
+Automatic Arts was thrilled to present Gaga in Philadelphia August 2 – 4, 2017 at The Performance Garage (1515 Brandywine Street).
 Classes will be taught by Or Meir Schraiber from Batsheva Dance Company.

 Gaga Workshop & Open Classes August 2, 3 & 4

-A 3 day Gaga Workshop for $100.
-The Workshop is open to professional dancers and dance students ages 16 or older.
-The daily schedule is:
+A 3 day Gaga Workshop was open to professional dancers and dance students ages 16 or older.

-We also will be offering 3 days of Open Gaga People Classes from 6pm – 7 pm for $17 per class.
-Gaga People is open to the general public and available for anyone at any age (16 or older), without the necessity of previous experience.
+We also offered 3 days of Open Gaga People Classes from 6pm – 7 pm, open to the general public and available for anyone at any age (16 or older), without the necessity of previous experience.

 Gaga is a movement language which Ohad Naharin developed over the course of many years and which is applied in daily practice and exercises by the Batsheva Dance Company members.
 The language of Gaga originated from the belief in the healing, dynamic, ever-changing power of movement.

 Gaga is a new way of gaining knowledge and self-awareness through your body.
 Gaga provides a framework for discovering and strengthening your body and adding flexibility, stamina, and agility while lightening the senses and imagination.
 Gaga raises awareness of physical weaknesses, awakens numb areas, exposes physical fixations, and offers ways for their elimination.
 The work improves instinctive movement and connects conscious and unconscious movement, and it allows for an experience of freedom and pleasure in a simple way, in a pleasant space, in comfortable clothes, accompanied by music, each person with himself and others.